costa-rica/WhatSticks10Library/README.md

 ![What Sticks Logo](/docs/images/wsLogo_200px.png)

 ## Description
-What Sticks 10 Library is a collection of custom Python modules designed to support the functionality of the What Sticks platform.
+What Sticks 10 Library is a collection of custom Python packages designed to support the functionality of the What Sticks platform.

 ## Installation Instructions
 To install the What Sticks 10 Library, clone the repository and install the required dependencies: